What exactly does Amendment 2 do?

 How will Amendment 2 affect me?

 If Amendment 2 doesn’t pass, everybody in Florida will be affected.
-If you own a vacation rental, business, second house, or any property other than your home, you could see your property taxes greatly increase.
+If you own a vacation rental, business, or any property other than your home, you could see your property taxes greatly increase.
 Even if you don’t own any of these, you would still feel the impact because many businesses would pass their increased costs on to you because their taxes increased.
 By passing Amendment 2, we can protect all Floridians from dramatic tax increases and the higher prices they bring with them.

 Will Amendment 2 affect properties with homestead exemptions?